Snow Solar Telescope: Funding and relocation

-In 1902, Hale had been named secretary to an advisory committee on astronomy for the recently-formed Carnegie Institution of Washington.
+In 1902, Hale had been named secretary to an advisory committee on astronomy for the recently formed Carnegie Institution of Washington.
 He proposed to the committee the construction of a reflecting telescope with a 60 inch aperture, to be located on a mountain site with favorable viewing conditions near the Pacific coast.
 After gaining some encouraging interest, in June 1903 Hale traveled to Mt.
 Wilson accompanied by E. C. Pickering and W. Hussey.
 Hale found the viewing conditions to be excellent for solar observation.
 Although funds for the observatory were not forthcoming from the Carnegie Institution, Hale did manage to obtain funds from J. D. Hooker to help defray the cost of bringing the Bruce photographic telescope to the Mt.
-Wilson station of the Yerkes observatory.
+Wilson station of Yerkes Observatory.

 Hale's team set up their base on Mt.
 Wilson on February 29, 1904.
 Helen Snow was initially opposed to moving the Snow Telescope to Mt.
 Wilson, so Hale instead brought a smaller solar telescope that had been used during the 1900 solar eclipse.
 Finally, in April 1904 Snow dropped her objections and allowed the relocation of the horizontal telescope to the Mt.
 Wilson station.
 The initial funding for this project came from a $10,000 grant by the Carnegie Institution, plus personal funds provided by Hale.
 The telescope was packed up for transport by mid-1904.

 Regular funding for the observatory was obtained from the Carnegie Institute later that year.